-- People: The world population was approximately 7.1 billion (approximately 315.8 million in the United States) as of May 9, 2013. - Countries: The International Monetary Fund classifies the 176 economies into two broad categories: - Advanced economies.
-These are the 29 countries (or areas) that have the highest standard of living.
+- People: The world population was approximately 6.9 billion as of June 5, 2011. - Countries: The International Monetary Fund classifies the 175 economies into two broad categories: - Advanced economies.
+These are the 29 countries (or areas) that have the highest stand-

+- ard of living.
 Included in this list are the United States, Japan, Germany, France, Italy, the United Kingdom, and Canada.
-Also included are the newly industrialized Asian
+Also included are the newly industrialized Asian economies.

-- economies.
 Almost 1 billion people live in advanced economies. - Emerging market and developing economies.
 The emerging market economies are the 28 countries in Europe and Asia that were, until the early 1990s, part of the Soviet Union or its satellites and today are moving toward market-based economies.
-The developing economies are the 119 countries in Africa, Asia, the Middle East, Europe, and Central and South America that have not achieved a high standard of living.
-Approximately 500 million people living in emerging market economies and more than 5.5 billion people live in developing economies.
-The BRICS (Brazil, Russia, India, China, and South Africa) comprise 42% of the global population and hold regular meetings to advance the issues of these nations and draw attention to development problems.
+The developing economies are the 118 countries in Africa, Asia, the Middle East, Europe, and Central and South America that have not achieved a high standard of living.
+More than 5 billion people live in these nations.